rmaryan/MSFS2020-Ardunio-Cockpit/README.md

 2.8 TFT screen on the right side is used to show the instrument indications.

+## Presets Definition

+All layout presets are stored as JSON files in the "presets" folder.

+Please note - for the KOHLSMAN controls we assume either "millibars" or "inHg" are used as a unit of measure.

 ## Arduino Firmware

 ### Serial Connection Protocol